 A very special welcome to the wonderful peeps at Miod Raw Honey Co who are taking over the Life By Equipe Resource Centre today with a look at how their bees are kept happy, so you can enjoy delicious, unfiltered Polish honey infusions at shop.lifebyequipe.com!

+Hello Honey Lovers - Andrew here.
+How are you doing?
+We hope that you have enjoyed our beekeeping related posts on our social media page.
+The spring this year is not wasting any time and so are we.
 As soon as rapeseed oil plants started to bloom, we have moved our girls to a friendly farmer (Arrat Farm) so that they could build up in numbers and collect some of this amazing honey.

 One of the most important things in the early spring colony development is pollen.
 It is the source of protein and vitamins for bees in their diet.